joular/powerjoular/README.md

 On Raspberry Pi and Asus Tinker Board, PowerJoular uses its own research-based empirical regression models to estimate the power consumption of the ARM processor.

+The supported list of Raspberry Pi and Asus Tinker Board models are listed below.
+We support all revisions of each model lineup.
+However, the model is generated and trained on a specific revision (listed between brackets), and the accuracy is best on this particular revision.

-We currently support the following Raspberry Pi models and Asus Tinker Board:
+We currently support the following Raspberry Pi and Asus Tinker Board models:
 - Model Zero W (rev 1.1), for 32 bits OS
 - Model 1 B (rev 2), for 32 bits OS
 - Model 1 B+ (rev 1.2), for 32 bits OS